Len Besthoff is the Chief Investigative Reporter for the NBC Connecticut Investigates team.

 He also worked for WRAL-TV in Raleigh, North Carolina, WDBJ-TV in Roanoke, Virginia, News12 Connecticut in Norwalk, and TV-34 News in Wall Township, New Jersey.
 He was born in New York City and grew up in northern New Jersey.
 He graduated from Wesleyan University in Middletown with a major in Economics.

-When he’s not working, you will often find Len out working in his yard, running, or playing soccer.
+When he’s not working, you will often find Len out working in his yard, running, or playing golf.
 Len and his wife support a number of community events.
-He is the celebrity host of the annual Children’s Associated Theatre of Manchester (CAST) Golf Tournament, and the annual CT Law Enforcement Memorial Run (CTLEOMR).
+He is the celebrity host of the annual Children’s Associated Theatre of Manchester (CAST) Golf Tournament.